TimMarder/SystemsFinalProject/README.md

   * No external libraries needed.

 ## How to run
-  * On two separate terminals, please run "make" after cd'ing into the "sockets" directory, followed by a /.client in one terminal and /.server in the other.
+  * Please cd into the "sockets" directory, and run "make".
+  * Open ./server in that terminal, and then open a second terminal (in the same computer) and open ./client.
   * Moves can be inputted as any standard grid coordinate system for Battleship.
 Examples: "A1","B7","G4"

 ## Devlog